weibeld/heroku-buildpack-run/README.md

 Notes:

-- `script.sh` is a user-provided shell script
+- `./script.sh` is a user-provided shell script
 - `ls -l` refers to the native `ls` command on the build dyno
 - `bin/myexec` is a user-provided binary